Getting a Beat on What Women Know about Heart Health

 You may think heart disease only affects men.
 This is not true.
-Heart disease is the leading cause of death for women.
+Heart disease is the leading cause of death for women in the United States.
 FDA has tips to help you make good decisions about your heart health.

 - Eat a heart healthy diet.